Dog-Friendly Yarra Valley, VIC: Visiting with a Dog

 At the Alpaca Ridge Farmstay B&B, just outside Healesville, enquire about staying in the two-bedroom self-contained guest suite.
 Surrounded by nature and with plenty of large, grassy spaces, pets are welcome by prior arrangement.
 A dog kennel plus bowls are provided – just bring your pet’s bed.
 Note that as the guest studio is not fenced, your dog needs to remain on leash.

-Head further afield to Warburton and the delightfully dog-friendly Bed & Bark.
+Or head to Warburton and the delightfully dog-friendly Bed & Bark.
 This modern, air-conditioned two-bedroom house is designed to welcome pets.
 Towels are supplied for if your pet is used to joining you on the lounge or the bed, along with a pet bed if requested and food and water bowls.

 Pet-Friendly Caravan Parks in the Yarra Valley